radicle-dev/radicle-upstream/QA.md

 - [ ] All documented shortcuts (a list is provided by pressing `?`) work
 - [ ] Only one modal is allowed at a time (no modal stacking possible)

+### Proxy Error

+- [ ] Kill the proxy process while the app is running.
+- [ ] The app should show the blue screen with the proxy logs.

 [re]: https://github.com/radicle-dev/radicle-upstream/blob/master/CHANGELOG.md